St Catherine's Community Sponsorship Group

 The Group’s Stage 1 approval by the Home Office has therefore lapsed, as a Stage 2 application with accommodation details has not been submitted within four months.
 In that context, the Group reluctantly resolved in September 2022 to discontinue its attempt to resettle a refugee family through Community Sponsorship.

 The Group however wished to look forward to ways in which its desire to offer practical assistance might yet be drawn upon to serve refugees through Parish initiatives, making use of the expertise and experience of its members, and potentially of others in the Parish,.
 The Group resolved therefore to meet in late January/early February 2023, probably with a new Group title and possibly with changed officers and members, to look at what form such Parish initiatives might take.
-If you are interested in taking part in any way please e-mail clark37@sky.com.
+If you are interested in taking part in any way please e-mail [email protected].

 In December 2021 an “open invitation” meeting of the Group was held and those attending heard a presentation about what is involved in Community Sponsorship and the support of a family resettling in the United Kingdom.
 The Group then reformed with several new members and from January 2022 began exhaustive attempts to source accommodation.